-Parents are welcome to drop by the Lab at any time to see how their child is doing or just to visit.
-If you think that youre coming and going will upset your child, please feel free to call and check-in about your child's day and well-being.
+The ASCDL has an Open Door Policy and parents are welcome to drop by the Lab at any time to see how their child is doing or just to visit.
+Please consider, if you think that you're coming and going will upset your child, and if so, please feel free to call and check-in about your child's day and well-being.
+Staff are happy to share how your child's day is going.